nikahmadz/Firedash/README.md

 ---

-Documentation for Firedash can be found here.
+## Introduction

+Firedash is an Admin Panel for Firebase Apps.
+It is an instant web app that can be deployed to your Firebase project.
+Firedash helps you manage your Firebase App from an intuitive and easy-to-use interface, right on your browser.

 ---

 ## Project status

 **This project is currently being developed.**

+---

+Documentation for Firedash can be found here.

 ---